Slim Gaillard: Early life

-At the age of twelve, he accompanied his father on a world voyage and was accidentally left behind on the island of Crete.
-On a television documentary in 1989, he said, "When I was stranded in Crete, I was only twelve years old.
+At age 12, he accompanied his father on a world voyage and was accidentally left behind on the island of Crete.
+On a television documentary in 1989, he said, "When I was stranded in Crete, I was only 12 years old.
 I stayed there for four years.
 I traveled on the boats to Beirut and Syria and I learned to speak the language and the people's way of life."
 After learning a few words of Greek, he worked on the island "making shoes and hats".
 He then joined a ship working the eastern Mediterranean ports, mainly Beirut, where he picked up some knowledge of Arabic.

-When he was about 15, he re-crossed the Atlantic, hoping the ship would take him home to Cuba, but it was bound for the U.S. and he ended up in Detroit.
+When Gaillard was about 15, he re-crossed the Atlantic, hoping the ship would take him home to Cuba, but it was bound for the U.S. and he ended up in Detroit.
 He never saw either of his parents again.
 Alone and unable to speak English, he tried to get a job at Ford Motor Company but was rejected because of his age.
-He worked at a general store owned by an Armenian family, with whom he lived for some time, then tried to become a boxer.
+Gaillard worked at a general store owned by an Armenian family, with whom he lived for some time, then tried to become a boxer.
 During Prohibition in 1931 or 1932, he drove a hearse with a coffin that was packed with whiskey for the Purple Gang.

 He attended evening classes in music and taught himself to play guitar and piano.
-When Duke Ellington came to Detroit, he went backstage and met his hero.
+When Duke Ellington came to Detroit, Gaillard went backstage and met his hero.
 Determined to become a musical entertainer, he moved to New York City and entered the world of show business as a "professional amateur".
-As Gaillard recalled much later:
+As Gaillard recalled much later: "The MC would say, "Here they come, all the hopefuls!"
+Well, we may have been hopefuls but we weren't amateurs.
+Of course, you had to be a little bad in spots.
+If you were too good you'd lose the amateur image.
+I would be a tap dancer this week, next week I'd play guitar, two weeks later some boogie-woogie piano.
+They paid us $16 a show.
+I did one with Frank Sinatra, I got $16 and he got $16.
+Every time I see him I say, "Got a raise yet, Frank?"